 Vegetation indices for use in spectral studies have been classed into three categories; 1) intrinsic indices, calculated from reflectance with no external corrective factors e.g. red-NIR index, normalized differential vegetation index (NDVI).
 2) soil-line indices, those that remove the effect of a soil background e.g. soil adjusted vegetation index (SAVI).
 3) atmospheric corrected indices, those that correct for atmospheric absorption and scattering (Rondeaux et al., 1996; Daughtry et al., 2000; Gitelson et al., 2002; Kimura et al., 2004; Raymond Hunt et al., 2011).
-Of these indices only intrinsic indices will be utilised as part of this thesis, as I use a contact probe to collect spectral measurements, this removes the influence of background and atmosphere.
+Of these indices only intrinsic indices will be used as part of this thesis, as I use a contact probe to collect spectral measurements, this removes the influence of background and atmosphere.

-This thesis utilises the ASD Fieldspec pro spectrometer (Malvern Panalytical, UK) to gather spectral data.
+This thesis uses the ASD Fieldspec pro spectrometer (Malvern Panalytical, UK) to gather spectral data.
 These spectrometers record in a resolution of 3-10nm across the range 350-2500nm, with sensor cross over features at 1400 and 2100nm.
 ASD spectrometers use proprietary software to interpolate spectra with a resulting 1nm resolution for users.
 I deployed a contact probe with a leaf clip with integrated light source for spectra sampling as this allows direct measurement of spectra without the influence of atmospheric scattering, background reflectance or changing illumination.
 The leaf clip contains a small Spectralon disk (Spectralon, USA) for calibration between measurements.

-Hyperspectral remotely sensed data captured in this way should therefore allow observation how leaf chemistry responds to elevated CO2.
-In a study in the neo-tropics Oki et al. (2013) found that the hyperspectral reflectance of 3 lianas and 4 co-occurring trees changed when the leaves were exposed to elevated CO2 for 90 days.
+Hyperspectral remotely sensed data captured in this way should therefore allow observation how leaf chemistry responds to elevated atmospheric CO2.
+In a study in the neo-tropics Oki et al. (2013) found that the hyperspectral reflectance of 3 lianas and 4 co-occurring trees changed when the leaves were exposed to elevated CO2 conditions for 90 days.
 This study demonstrated that most of the species studied showed decreases in indices such as NDVI which are normally concurrent with biological or abiotic stressors (Oki et al., 2013).

 Chapter 3.
 Study site, species, and structure